Website personalization

 Consumer expectations have shifted to the point that people expect a personal digital experience that mirrors the typical level of personalization they receive offline.
 That’s why 83% of consumers are also willing to share their data so that marketers and web developers can deliver them a tailored experience.

-The list of statistics highlighting the benefits of website personalization for marketers is long, but it all comes down to this: web personalization drives revenue.
+The list of statistics highlighting the benefits of website personalization for marketers is long, but it all comes down to this: web personalization drives revenue and improves metrics.
 How?

 Ultimately, investing in web personalization is investing in staying in the race: according to Twilio 75% of business leaders now say personalization is “tablestakes”.
 But the race for personalization or even hyperpersonalization hasn’t been won yet.
 Because even though marketers and executives are obsessed, customers are less than impressed.